asilarslan/asilarslan.github.io/_posts/2015-06-30-create-custom-material-toolbar.md

 date: '2015-06-30 16:28:02'
 ---

 Android Material Design is the most powerful design i have seen.
-And we can custom material actinbar with toolbar.
+And we can create custom material actinbar with toolbar.
 First of all, we must create `tool_bar.xml` in layout folder.

 {% highlight xml %}
 <span style="font-size: x-small;"><?xml version="1.0" encoding="utf-8"?>